mwilliammyers/speedcola/README.md

 #### User config files:
   - All `local/*.vim` files will be sourced automatically & are ignored by Git.
-  - All `*.vim.local` files will be sourced automatically.
-You can, for example, add these files to `after/`.

 For example, place this in `local/neocomplete.vim`: